Spades Rules

 - Spades is always the trump suit

-- Players bid the number of tricks they expect to win
+- Players bid how many tricks they expect to win

 - The first team to reach the target score wins